christoomey/vim-tmux-navigator/README.md

 #### Disable Wrapping

-By default, if you tru to move past the edge of the screen, tmux/vim will "wrap" around to the opposite side.
+By default, if you try to move past the edge of the screen, tmux/vim will "wrap" around to the opposite side.
 To disable this, you'll need to configure both tmux and vim: